$0 Ohio Adoption Quick-Start Checklist

 Step 2: Navigate to the Adoption Grant Program.
 Once logged in, search for the "Adoption Grant Program" within the OHID dashboard.
 The Ohio Department of Children and Youth administers this grant, so the application link sits within the DCY section of the portal.

 Step 3: Gather your required documents before you begin.
-The portal will prompt you to upload the following:
+The research reports identify the following core documents; the current portal may request additional material:

 Do not begin the application until you have all documents scanned and ready.
 The portal does not save partial applications reliably, and session timeouts have caused families to lose their progress.